Here is a step-by-step guide to learning Python for data analytics in 2023:

 print(“x is greater than 5”)

-n this example, the condition is x > 5.
+In this example, the condition is x > 5.
 If the condition is true (in this case, it is), then the code inside the if block will be executed.
 In this case, the code inside the if block is print(“x is greater than 5”), which will print the string “x is greater than 5” to the console.
+You can also include an else clause in an if statement to specify a block of code that should be executed if the condition is false:

 x = 3